RTWCS and the Assembly Hall Theatre

 Since then RTWCS has put on about 190 events in the Tunbridge Wells Assembly Hall Theatre – usually two major formal concerts per year on Sunday afternoons.

-Early in the 21st century, there were reports that the current site which incorporates the Assembly Hall was to be redeveloped.
-However, the plans were not agreed, and an upgrade to the Assembly Hall Theatre was carried out in 2015 following representations to the Tunbridge Wells Borough Council by RTWCS and others to allow continued usage pending a decision on the building’s future.
+Early in the new century, there were reports that the entire site that includes the Assembly Hall was to be redeveloped but the plans were not agreed.
+An upgrade to the Assembly Hall Theatre was carried out in 2015 after representations to the Tunbridge Wells Borough Council by RTWCS and others to allow continued usage pending a decision on the building’s future.